Big Foot Horse Trail and Camp In Mississippi

 Speaking of horses you have to watch where you step here.
 There are piles of horse droppings pretty much everywhere.
 I’ve read during the summer there are a ton of butterflies in the area because of this little horsey byproduct.

 Also watch out for falling pine cones.
 These things are massive and sound like a rock when they hit the ground.
 If you got bopped on the head I’m pretty sure it would knock you out.

 De Soto National Forest also seems to do a lot of controlled burns in the area.
 You will see it pretty much everywhere you go.

-We just loved this place and kinda fell in love with the area.
+We just loved this place and kinda fell in love with the whole area.
 It’s why we ended up in 3 campgrounds and stayed in the area for 3 weeks.
-Beautiful forests, plenty of hiking trails and I started geocaching here.
+There are beautiful forests and plenty of hiking trails.
 I plan on coming back for sure.

 Always follow the Leave No Trace Seven Principles and try to leave your camp nicer than you found it.
 Please research campgrounds before visiting.
 Rules and regulations may have changed since we stayed there.